Reggane

 Reggane (from Berber "Argan"; رقان) is a town and commune, and the capital of Reggane District, in Adrar Province, central Algeria.
 Reggane lies in the Sahara Desert near an oasis.
 According to the 2008 census it has a population of 20,402, up from 14,179 in 1998, with an annual growth rate of 3.8%.
 Berber tribes and people live in and around Reggane.

 History

+Reggane has long functioned as an important crossroads point and oasis for trans-Saharan trade routes.
+Ancient Arabs and/or Berbers also knew of diamonds in the area, calling the area Bilād al-mās (ﺱﺎﻣﻟﺍ, “country of the diamond”).

+French nuclear testing

+The Évian Accords, which outlined the terms of Algerian independence in 1962, granted France the rights to continue military testing on Algerian soil.
 To the east of Reggane there was, until 1965, a rocket launching site where numerous civilian and military ballistic rockets were launched.
-France began its nuclear testing program in the vicinity of Reggane, conducting four such tests during the Algerian War in 1960 and 1961, before independence.
+France began its nuclear testing program in the vicinity of Reggane, conducting four such tests during the Algerian War in 1960 and 1961, before independence, and several after.
+The French government claimed the tests were taking place in an uninhabited area, yet thousands of people lived in the radiation zone and were not warned properly about the tests.
+The French also did not properly dispose of the irradiated objects from the tests, which were soon uncovered by the desert winds.
+Since then, the local populations have dealt with significantly higher rates of liver, skin, and stomach cancers, as well as blindness and babies being born with atrophied limbs.

 Geography

 The town of Reggane and its neighbouring villages lie next to the southernmost oasis of the Tuat region, which stretches northward to Adrar.
 The Tidikelt region, a plain with isolated oases, lies to the east, including towns such as In Salah, In Ghar, Aoulef and Tit.
 To the west is the sandy Erg Chech desert, while to the south lies the vast barren plain of the Tanezrouft.